 How to Know When a Dog Is Done Giving Birth

-Puppies arrive every half hour to hour, but it's not unusual for a dam to take a break of an hour or two between a few deliveries, especially with a large litter.
+Puppies should arrive every half hour to hour, but it's not unusual for a dam to take a break of an hour or two between a few deliveries, especially with a large litter.
 However, if she fails to birth additional puppies within four hours and you know more are inside her, call your vet.

 The dam will usually expel, and eat, placenta or afterbirth, not to be confused with the membranes covering the face, after each puppy emerges.
 Sometimes the afterbirth won't emerge immediately.
 If all or part of a puppy's placenta doesn't leave the uterus, it can have potentially fatal consequences.
 That's just one reason why your dog and the puppies should visit the vet within 48 hours after delivery.